 Both men, who would have preferred we were serving ground beef Quarter Pounders, didn’t hesitate to request this jumbo veggie burger.
 My husband gave his typical “it’s good” and finished it off.
 My dad said, “much better and meatier than those other veggie burgers [Boca].”
 Both said that it was a bit “bready,” but they liked it.

-Anyway, it was lightly sweet and nutty in both flavor and texture.
-It wasn’t what I would call meaty, but a hearty and tasty "burger" in its own right.
+It was lightly sweet and nutty in both flavor and texture. t wasn’t what I would call meaty, but a hearty and tasty “burger” in its own right.
 Little bits of veggies and a slight cooked vegetable flavor could be found within, yet not so much that you couldn’t slip these past veggie-hating kids.
 The fairly mild flavor made this a good burger for dressing up.
-For a condiment, I mixed a spicy barbecue sauce with some mayo, and was rewarded with an excellent veggie burger experience.
 Though I still prefer my burgers to be a bit even more “veggie” inspired, this is definitely the veggie burger I would pick for future barbecues and burger meals.

 Amy’s California Veggie Burger (Soy-Free, Contains Wheat and Walnuts)